hexbatch/apple-core/core-docs/y-core-expansions/location.md

 A bordering event is sent to each element when they are touching but not intersecting.
 So intersection bounds is when go one unit past bordering.

-When entering a set , sets and tokens that are shapes can be assigned a position via an event.
+When entering a set , sets and elements that are shapes can be assigned a position via an event.
-Sets have ultimate ability to position their tokens and sets inside, but cannot violate their bounds at all.
+Sets have ultimate ability to position their elements and sets inside, but cannot violate their bounds at all.

 A set can position its elements the same in all paths, or in a set context (if the parent set is somewhere else it can have different positioning)
 Due to attribute value context.